-C and M dental Care is in the City of Westminster and provides private dental care and treatment for adults and children.
+Chesham Dental is in Chesham and provides NHS and private dental care and treatment for adults and children.

-There is step free access to the practice for people who use wheelchairs and those with pushchairs.
-Car parking spaces, including dedicated parking for disabled people, are available near the practice.
-The practice has made reasonable adjustments to support patients with access requirements.
+There is step free access to the practice, via a lift, for people who use wheelchairs and those with pushchairs.

+The practice has made reasonable adjustments to support patients with additional access requirements.
+Adjustments include: